-This manual is for database-application programmers who are familiar with the Java programming language, JDBC, and Transact-SQL[®], the Sybase[®] version of Structured Query Language (SQL).

-How to use this book

-The information in this book is organized as follows:

-- Chapter 1, "Introduction," describes jConnect for JDBC concepts and components. - Chapter 2, "Programming Information," describes jConnect for JDBC programming requirements. - Chapter 3, "Security," describes the security mechanisms that you can use with jConnect. - Chapter 4, "Troubleshooting," describes solutions and workarounds for problems you might encounter when using jConnect. - Chapter 5, "Performance and Tuning," describes how you can enhance the performance of an application using jConnect. - Chapter 6, "Migrating jConnect Applications," describes how you can migrate your application to jConnect 6.x. - Chapter 7, "Web Server Gateways," contains information about Web server gateways and explains how you can use these gateways with ¡Connect. - Chapter A, "SQL Exception and Warning Messages," lists the SQL exception and warning messages that you may encounter when using jConnect. - Chapter B, "jConnect Sample Programs," serves as a guide to the jConnect sample programs.
+The Sybase jConnect for JDBC Programmers Reference describes the jConnect TM for JDBC TM product and explains how to use it to access data stored in relational database management systems.
+Audience This manual is for database-application programmers who are familiar with the Java programming language, JDBC, and Transact-SQL ® , the Sybase ® version of Structured Query Language (SQL).
+How to use this book The information in this book is organized as follows: • Chapter 1, "Introduction," describes jConnect for JDBC concepts and components. • Chapter 2, "Programming Information," describes jConnect for JDBC programming requirements. • Chapter 3, "Security," describes the security mechanisms that you can use with jConnect. • Chapter 4, "Troubleshooting," describes solutions and workarounds for problems you might encounter when using jConnect. • Chapter 5, "Performance and Tuning," describes how you can enhance the performance of an application using jConnect. • Chapter 6, "Migrating jConnect Applications," describes how you can migrate your application to jConnect 7.x. • Chapter 7, "Web Server Gateways," contains information about Web server gateways and explains how you can use these gateways with jConnect. • Chapter A, "SQL Exception and Warning Messages," lists the SQL exception and warning messages that you may encounter when using jConnect. • Chapter B, "jConnect Sample Programs," serves as a guide to the jConnect sample programs.
+Related Documents See these books for more information: